williamfreddy/LibreTypeDesk/README.md

 ## Acknowledgments

 The application was developed as a typing practice tool to improve typing skills and increase typing speed.
 It provides a user-friendly interface and real-time feedback for an enhanced learning experience.

----

-Feel free to customize and expand upon this documentation as needed for your use in Obsidian or any other note-taking tool.